amor71/LiuAlgoTrader/README.md

 - Paper, and preferable a funded Live account with [Alpaca Markets](https://alpaca.markets/docs/about-us/).
 - Installed [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)
-### Installation
+### Install & Configure

+**Step 1**:
 To install LiuAlgoTrader just type:

 `pip install liualgotrader`

-**Note** if you're running on Windows, TA-LIB setup might fail, in which case try https://github.com/mrjbq7/ta-lib#troubleshooting, and re-try installing the `liualgotrader` package.
+*Note* if you're running on Windows, TA-LIB setup might fail, in which case try https://github.com/mrjbq7/ta-lib#troubleshooting, and re-try installing the `liualgotrader` package.

-### First time run

-1. Download
-LiuAlgoTrader applications require some configuration and setup which are best described in the documentation.
-However, to confirm your installation just type:

-`trader`
+**Step 2**: To configure the frame work type:

+`liu quickstart`

+and follow the installation wizard instructions.

+### Try the samples

+LiuAlgoTrader `quickstart` wizard installs samples allowing a first-time experience of the framework.
+Follow the post-installation instructions, and try to back-test a specific day.

+Additional samples can we found in the [examples](examples) directory.

 ## Documentation

 Is available [here](https://liualgotrader.readthedocs.io/en/latest/).

-## Samples

-Can we found in the [examples](examples) directory.

 ## Development